Studies find that family dinner offers benefits such as increased academic performance, lower obesity rates, improved well-being, and more.

 The anticipation of gifts is so exciting for kids, it can easily overshadow other special holiday traditions.
-So last night at dinner we talked about what else we really enjoy about the holidays.
-This discussion shed some light on other meaningful traditions and observations that my family has grown to cherish.
-Here are just aContinue reading “Family Dinner Topic: What Do You Enjoy Most About the Holidays?”
+So last night, my family talked about what else we really enjoy about the holidays.

-In 2014, after reading about the importance of practicing gratitude, I purchased four small spiral notebooks, one for each member of my family.
-I shared my idea of writing down and sharing things we were grateful for every now and again at dinner.
+After reading about the importance of practicing gratitude, I purchased four small spiral notebooks, one for each member of my family.

-So when my kids were babies, I realized I had a lot to learn to help my family (and myself) develop EQ.
+When my kids were babies, I realized I had a lot to learn to help my family (and myself) develop emotional intelligence.